kasecato/vscode-intellij-idea-keybindings/README.md

 Note: CamelHumps mode with double-click is not supported.

-### How to disable specific key bindings for this extension
+### How to disable specific key bindings of this extension

-If you want to disable a specific keybinding, follow these steps
+If you want to disable a specific key binding of this extension, follow these steps:

 1. Open `File` > `Preferences` > `Keyboard Shortcuts`
-1. Search `IntelliJ IDEA Keybindings`
+1. Search `IntelliJ IDEA Keybindings` or type directly like `"shift shift"`
 1. Right click and `Remove Keybinding`

 ### IntelliJ Importer